Ready, Willing and Able

 Another key consideration in planning is demand forecasting – taking information sources from partners, Original Equipment Manufacturers (OEMs) and MOD – and then creating information advantage by allowing this data to determine what spares, consumables and commodities should be purchased.
 This in turn should inform how you ensure platform availability, output and training for operations.

-However, the transition from the Afghanistan-type of approach, dealing with insurgencies, to the Ukraine-Russian conflict, which requires far greater reliability on force projection, adds a layer of difficulty to planning, says Ian.
+However, the transition from the Afghanistan-type of approach, dealing with insurgencies, to the Ukraine-Russian conflict, which requires far greater reliability on force projection, adds a layer of difficulty to planning.

 “In our experience, the customer knows what they want, but not how to deliver it, given the complexity of the current supplier network.
-Additionally, they need to improve training effectiveness, platform availability, understand configuration and deliver capability of equipment in a very uncertain operational environment.
+Additionally, they need to improve training effectiveness, platform availability, understand configuration and deliver capability of equipment in a very uncertain operational environment,” explains Jan.

-“Through life capability and support focuses on understanding that extant capability in ever-changing environments, such as urban warfare or desert combat, so that you have the right equipment in the right place at the right time,” he says.
+“Through life capability and support focuses on understanding that extant capability in ever-changing environments, such as urban warfare or desert combat, so that you have the right equipment in the right place at the right time.”

 Recognising that introducing new capability, enhanced training, efficient investment and effective planning are crucial principles of 21st century military campaigns, collaboration between the end-user and industry is the overarching factor that ties all these elements together.